Call for Applications

 Course program

 The course is tailored specifically to meet the objectives of the participants.
 Every year, 15 visual artists are admitted to our professional development programme.
-We take the participants’ artistic practices as the departure point of our training.
-The course combines practical tasks with various insights into the art world and the continuous training of presentation techniques and communication strategies.
-This includes the design of an individual website, studio talks and discussions of art work.
-Also part of the curriculum are basic knowledge about self-employment, public relations and project planning, the creation of a catalogue and a group exhibition.
-Experienced art historians lead the seminars and they additionally invite curators, gallerists and other experts who engage with the artists on an equal footing: Practical know-how, which can be implemented in order to pursue a successful career, is exchanged and further developed.
+The participants’ own artistic practice forms the starting point of the training.
+The course combines practice-oriented learning with various insights into the art world and the continuous training of presentation skills and communication strategies.
+This includes the design of an individual website, studio talks and and discussions of participants’ work.
+The curriculum also covers the fundamentals of self-employment, public relations, and project planning, and includes the production of a catalogue and a group exhibition.
+The seminars are led by experienced art historians and cultural scholars.
+In addition, curators, gallerists, and other arts professionals are invited to work with the artists in an open, peer-to-peer exchange.
+Practical knowledge and professional expertise that can be applied to building a sustainable artistic career are shared and further developed.
 Understanding the art scene, its actors and their practices, and how networks work is just as important.
 With over 525 graduates and an ever-growing alumnae network, Goldrausch provides a solid basis for this.

 Course Contents: